carlesgutierrez/ofxFlyCapture/README.md

 * I recommend to use Project Generator.
 It is easy to setup include and library path
 * To launch your app, FlyCapture2_v140.dll should be in same folder of your exe file.

-I don't know much about software license, but it seems better not to redistribute headers and libraries. http://www.ptgrey.com/Content/Images/uploaded/FlyCapture2Help/flycapture/07legal/softwarelicenseagreement.html
+It seems better not to redistribute headers and libraries: http://www.ptgrey.com/Content/Images/uploaded/FlyCapture2Help/flycapture/07legal/softwarelicenseagreement.html

 # tested devices

-* Grasshopper3 GS3-U3-23S6M (mono, USB3)
-* Blackfly BFLY-PGE-13S2M (mono, GIGE)
+* Blackfly U3-13S2C-CS (color, USB3)
-* FireFly MV FMVU-03MTM-CS (mono, USB2)